JulienElkaim/cdc-folio/README.md

 **Portfolio CSV**: Find it in the folio-app's `resources/data` folder.
 **Use another Portfolio**: use the property `portfolio.csv.resource.path` in `application.properties` file.
 CSV Portfolio should be in the resources folder.
 **H2 Database**: Find it in the folio-app's `resources/data` folder.
 **Feed new Data on App Start**: Use the `DatabaseFeeder` class provided to input data in DB, and support new securities.
-**Market Pulse**: change the frequency of Market update received in folio-app's `application.properties` file.
 **Market Pulse**: change the frequency of Market update received in folio-app's `application.properties` file. `market.pulsar.frequency.ms`
 **Portfolio Updates**: change the refresh rate of your positions in the console in folio-app's `application.properties` file.  `portfolio.refresh.rate.ms`
 **Risk Free Rate**: change the risk free rate in folio-app's `application.properties` file.  `reference.risk.free.rate`